A little about me

 Welcome to Ihle Creations, internet home of Adam Ihle.
 Who is Adam Ihle you ask?
 Well, I am just a regular guy who enjoys making things up.
 For almost two decades I have been working as a professional artist/designer/sculptor and sometimes actor.
 My work has been in print, on television and in motion pictures, on stage, in toy stores, on the internet and in theme parks.
 Please have a look around and if you have any questions send me a note on my contact page.

 The following videos are of commercials and videos that my work has appeared in or was used in the making of.
+These are for self promotion only and no infringement is intended.

 In this Toronto Blue Jays commercial the speaker surround at "Mammoth Burger" is one of my sculptures.
 A still is available in the gallery.